A call for war powers reform in Australia

 Write to the paper about it

-Dr Alison Broinowski joined what’s now AWPR in 2012 and took over from Paul Barratt as President in 2021.
+Dr Alison Broinowski joined what’s now AWPR in 2012.
+She was President of AWPR from 2021-23.
 She is a former diplomat, academic, and author and lives in Sydney.

 Sue Wareham is Secretary of AWPR, and was one of its founding members in 2012.
-She is also currently President of the Medical Association for Prevention of War, and is on the board of ICAN Australia, the International Campaign to Abolish Nuclear Weapons.
+She is also currently President of the Medical Association for Prevention of War.
 She believes that everything possible must be done to avoid the horrors – and in some circumstances the existential risk to humanity – that wars bring.
 A critical step is exposing a leader’s proposal for overseas war to scrutiny in our parliament.

 Sue worked for over 30 years in general practice in Canberra.